susanpallmann/everything-library/ui-v2/README.md

 This IIFE stores and surfaces key configurable values for triggering expected actions from user events.

 #### Constants
-Constant **eventConfig** allows for tweaks to sensitivity for double-clicks, double-taps, and holds.
+Constant **eventConfig** allows for tweaks to sensitivity for double-taps and holds.
 The values that can be modified are as follows:

 ```javascript
 doubleTapSensitivity: 10, // maximum distance (in pixels) between two consecutive tap events for the events to be considered a "double tap"